LamaAni/KubernetesJobOperator/README.md

 An airflow job operator that executes a task as a Kubernetes job on a cluster, given a job yaml configuration or an image uri.

-Two operators are available:
+### Two operators are available:

 1. KubernetesJobOperator - The main kubernetes job operator.
 1. KubernetesLegacyJobOperator - A operator that accepts the same parameters as the KubernetesPodOperator and allows seamless integration between old and new.

-Still missing (on both):
+### Implementations still missing:

 1. XCom
+1. Examples (other than TL;DR)

-# ALPHA
+# BETA

-This repository is in alpha testing, and is published to allow contribution.
+This repository is in beta testing.
+Any contributions are welcome.

 # TL;DR